Tournament Rules

 Number of Games, Time per Game, and Pairings:

 Each player will play 4 games.
+THIS IS NOT AN ELIMINATION TOURNAMENT.

 • The chess games will not be rated by the US Chess Federation.